rachelself/recommendation_tracker/USER_STORIES.md

 * Displays the category being reviewed
 * Displays the entries for that category

-## Tracker adds a new entry
+## Tracker adds a new entry for a friend already in the database

 As a tracker,
 in order to remember a specific new recommendation,
-I want to enter a new entry.
+I want to add a new entry.

 **Usage:**